 The Jacaranda Club has its place in Beatles history, but the aim when re-opening was to be a part of Liverpool's musical future rather than just its legacy.
-Combining a record store with a bar and live music venue, there are decks built into tables acting as listening booths, and Jacaranda is home to one of the final remaining Voice-O-Graph booths anywhere in the world.
+It combines a record store with a bar and live music, and there are decks built into tables acting as listening booths; and Jacaranda is home to one of the final remaining Voice-O-Graph booths anywhere in the world.

 The Flip Side – Dubai, UAE

 Celebrating its four-year anniversary the week before record store day, The Flip Side is proudly Dubai's only independent record store.
 While stocking a global selection, The Flip Side champions Arabic music and local labels, and regularly hosts live music.

 One Discos Paradiso founder (Gerard Condemines) began selling records in another of the city's stores, La Ruta Natural, while the other (Arnau Farrés) cut his teeth reselling flea-market finds on Discogs.
 Now they run this haven of electronic music, a genuine hub of the art in Barcelona.

 Technical Equipment Supply – Ypsilanti, USA

 It sells vinyl and cassettes alongside books and collectibles, but the main draw of Technical Equipment Supply is its in-house label.
 With previous releases including works from Aphex Twin and Madlib, its pressings are available only to those who visit the shop in person.

 Vinyl is far from in short supply around Berlin, but you'd struggle to match the behemoth Space Hall for scale in any major European city.
 It's down to more than simply its size; impressive too is its scale and variety of genre, and it leaves specialisations to its many neighbours.